ttytm/german-scroll.code/README.md

 </div>

-This plugins offers Vim-like scroll commands whilst aiming to fix some of the current keyboard scrolling bummers:
+**This plugins offers Vim-like scroll commands whilst aiming to fix some of the current keyboard scrolling bummers:**

 -  Preserve folds
 -  Don't get stuck at folds
 -  Respect scrollOff
 -  Keep the cursor moving when the document boundary is reached

-## How To Use
+## ⌨️ How To Use

 You get three scrolling motions.